Missaouibaha/Flutter-Clean-Architecture/README.md

 ### 🔹 Core Layer (Shared Modules)

+At the heart of the architecture is the core layer — a centralized place for reusable components and app-wide configurations.
 The `core` directory contains shared resources and base configurations used across the entire app, including:

 * **Base classes**: `BaseLocalDataSource`, `BaseRemoteDataSource`, `BaseState<T>`